 Home purchase.
 This is typically the largest single investment a person makes.
 You should learn as much as you can about the condition of the property and the need for any major repairs before you buy in order to minimize unpleasant surprises and difficulties afterwards.
-A home inspection might also point out the maintenance that will be necessary to keep it in good shape.
+A home inspection should also point out the maintenance that will be necessary to keep it in good shape and point out shut off locations.
 After the inspection you will have a much clearer understanding of the property you are about to purchase and will be able to make a confident buying decision.
-Many buyers have saved literally thousands of dollars through information provided by a home inspector.
+Many buyers have saved literally thousands of dollars through information provided by a good home inspector.

 Contractor repairs.
 Having work done to your home?
 Are you going to assume they did the job right?
 Are you going to crawl on the roof and check out the work or do you know if it is done correctly?
 Have the work inspected before you make final payment!
 We cannot stress this enough!
 Once the contractor is paid and there are new or remaining problems, you may be stuck having to pay more money in additional repairs and lawsuits.
 One small inspection fee can save you thousands!

 Radon Test.
 We can also provide a Radon test upon request.
 We use Sun Nuclear Radon monitors that we place before the inspection, then acquire the results and send them with the home inspection report.
 There is generally additional cost for the test.